sunrise-choir/spec/src/datatypes.md

 ## Multihash

+A multihash is a pair of:

+- the hash target
-A multihash is the hash digest of some [cryptographically secure hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function), annotated with an identifier for the hash function itself.
+- the hash digest of some [cryptographically secure hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function), annotated with an identifier for the hash function itself.

+The only currently supported hash targets are `Message` and `Blob`

 The only currently supported cryptographic primitive is [sha256](https://en.wikipedia.org/wiki/SHA-2) (which has a digest length of 32 bytes).

 ### Multihash Legacy Encoding

 The legacy encoding is necessary to keep backwards-compatibility with old ssb data.
 The encoding of a multihash is defined as the concatenation of:

+- depending on the hash target:
-- either the character `%` (`0x25`) or the character `&` (`0x26`)
+  - `Message`: the character `%` (`0x25`)
-  - this is sometimes used to distinguish between messages and blobs:
-    - the encoding using `%` is called a (legacy) message (multi)hash
-    - the encoding using `&` is called a (legacy) blob (multi)hash
+  - `Blob`: the character `&` (`0x26`)
 - the [canonic](https://tools.ietf.org/html/rfc4648#section-3.5) base64 encoding of the digest itself
   - [ietf rfc 4648, section 4](https://tools.ietf.org/html/rfc4648#section-4), disallowing superflous `=` characters inside the data or after the necessary padding `=`s
   - it may not omit `=` characters either - the amount of encoding bytes must always be a multiple of four